wiredhut/wiredflow/docs/additional/contributing.md

 4. [Create Pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
 5. Fix suggestions of project maintainers (or argue your position in a reasoned way) during review

+Below are some recommendations for changes you will need to make to the code if you want to include the new stage implementation in wiredflow (very likely this is the change you want to make).

+### Integrate new storage stage

+### Integrate new send stage

+### Integrate new connector

+It is more ambitious and complicated task.

 ## Enjoy results of your work!

 And yes, this is an important section.